 Lest we forget… The period around Remembrance Day (November 11) each year is a time to reflect on the sacrifices of Canadian soldiers.
-Veterans of all ages, as well as residents and visitors, gather in Canada’s capital region for special events and ceremonies.
-Here is some of the Remembrance programming taking place in the Ottawa area leading up to November 11, and on the day itself.
+Usually, veterans of all ages, as well as residents and visitors, gather in Canada’s capital region for special events and ceremonies.
+In 2020—which notably marks the 75th anniversary of the end of the Second World War—commemorations have been modified due to COVID-19 and are being hosted virtually.
+Here are some of the events being hosted in Canada’s capital that you can attend virtually this year to pay your respects.

 National Remembrance Day Ceremony